tillbiskup/aspecd/docs/roadmap.rst

 * Remaining basic processing and analysis steps:

   * denoising
-  * ?
-AxisAlgebra: provide a function that gets evaluated on the values of an axis

-  * BlindSNREstimation with alternative methods
   * SNREstimation with explicitly providing noise (using both, processing and analysis)